Beaver Dam Township, Butler County, Missouri

 Beaver Dam Township is one of ten townships in Butler County, Missouri, USA.
 As of the 2010 census, its population was 4,473.
+It contains the census-designated place of Harviell.

 Geography

 Beaver Dam Township covers an area of 76.01 sqmi and contains no incorporated settlements.
 It contains nine cemeteries: Bay Springs, Cochran, Dickens, Dunning, Hudgens, Kinsey, Lone Hill, Military and Montgomery.

 The streams of Beaverdam Creek, Case Bolt Branch, Dolly Branch, Fletcher Branch, Haw Branch, Kenner Spring Branch and Wolf Creek run through this township.